khnaero/raddit/README.md

 # Raddit

-This is a link aggragator site similar to Reddit.
+This is a link aggragator site similar to Reddit made in Rails.